hybridgroup/cylon-force/README.md

 cylon.start();
 ```

+If you provide all credentials and still have problems to create/query/update objects and stream info from salesforce please
+create an issue here: [cylon-force issues](https://github.com/hybridgroup/cylon-force/issues).

 ## Documentation
 We're busy adding documentation to our web site at http://cylonjs.com/ please check there as we continue to work on Cylon.js